amwellius/MPC_SPS_2024/README.md

   - function to indicate braking properly
   - if the map has zeros -> it means the end of the map.
   - add function to set true only after a number of positive correlations (#define)
+  - add recovery conditions check if correlation is not found after a specific distance
+  - command line command to print segments of the map

   FUTURE TASKS:
   - normalize ADC samples to -100; 0; 100